-A casual employee is considered to be riskier and that can affect their borrowing capacity with some banks.
+A casual employee is considered to be riskier and this perception alone can affect their borrowing capacity with some banks.

 Income types such as overtime and bonuses are also assessed in different ways by different lenders.

-For example if you’re a shift worker who earns a significant amount of overtime then you may find that one lender uses only half your income whereas another uses the actual amount that you earn.
+For example, if you’re a shift worker who earns a significant amount of overtime, you may find that one lender uses only half your income while another uses the actual amount that you earn.

-This is why you should consider going with a mortgage broker.
-We can help you to find a lender that will assess your full income.
-Please Complete our free assessment form, or call us on 1300 889 743 to find out what we can do for you.
+Please complete our free assessment form or call us on 1300 889 743 to find out what we can do for you.

 Does your ex-partner pay child support?